All planning checklists

 5. 5

-Incorporate the Jurassic Coast.
-Plan an activity like guided fossil hunting in Charmouth or Lyme Regis, or a scenic walk to Durdle Door, using licensed operators to fully appreciate Dorset's UNESCO World Heritage status.
+Plan one Jurassic Coast highlight: fossil hunting in Charmouth or Lyme Regis, or a walk to Durdle Door with a licensed operator.

 Frequently asked questions